PluieElectrique/fimfic-comment-tweaks/README.md

 ### Miscellaneous

 * Comments do not expand with expanded child comments
-* Comments expanded from callbacks are grouped together below the comment header (Normally, expanded comments are inserted after their callbacks, which can push down unexpanded callbacks)
-* Embeds (image, YouTube, etc) work correctly in expanded comments
+* Embeds (image, YouTube, etc) work in expanded comments
 * Expanded comments show the username in the header
-* When possible, cross-page comments show the comment index in the header instead of the comment ID (If not, the comment ID will be shown without a "#" before it to differentiate it from an index)
+* When possible, cross-page comments show the comment index in the header instead of the comment ID (If not, the ID is shown without a "#" before it to differentiate it from an index)
-* The previous/next page buttons update the URL hash
+* The previous/next page buttons update the URL hash (i.e. the visited page will be added to the browser history)

 ### Mobile